jripke74/fs-loan-qualification-checker/README.md

 For that, you'll build out a function inside which you'll have some checks that'll return what loan the applicant is eligible for.

 Create an empty getLoanMessage function with an annualIncome and creditScore parameters.

+Step 3
+To check which loan a user is qualified for based on the annualIncome and creditScore, you have to use if/else if statement or a ternary right inside the getLoanMessage function.
+You'll then return the appropriate message in the block of each condition.

+Starting with the duplex loan, check if annualIncome is greater than or equal to minIncomeForDuplex AND if creditScore is greater than or equal to minCreditScoreForDuplex.

+If that condition is true, then the applicant is eligible for a duplex loan and the other loans.
+So, inside the check, return the string "You qualify for a duplex, condo, and car loan."

+Step 4
+If the applicant's annual income is greater than or equal to minIncomeForCondo, AND if their credit score is greater than or equal to minCreditScoreForCondo, then they qualify for a condo and car loan.

+Check if that's true in the getLoanMessage function.
+If it is, return the string "You qualify for a condo and car loan."

+Step 5
+Now, you should check if the applicant is qualified for a car loan only.
+If they are, return the string "You qualify for a car loan.".

+Step 6
+If the applicant's annual income and credit score fall below minIncomeForCar and minCreditScoreForCar, then they don't qualify for any loan.
+So, return the string "You don't qualify for any loans."

+Step 7
+Now, it is time to test out your getLoanMessage function.

+Use the table below to create 4 variables and their values:

+Variable Name	Value
+duplexLoanMsg	getLoanMessage(85000, 850)
+condoLoanMsg	getLoanMessage(65000, 690)
+carLoanMsg	getLoanMessage(45000, 660)
+noLoanMsg	getLoanMessage(25000, 550)
+After that, log each variable to the console to see the messages.

+With that, your loan qualification checker project is complete!